Moreto Cassamá

-Moreto Moro Cassamá (born 16 February 1998) is a Bissau-Guinean professional footballer who plays as a midfielder for Cypriot First Division club Omonia.
-He represented Portugal internationally on junior levels, before switching to Guinea-Bissau on senior level.
+Moreto Moro Cassamá (born 16 February 1998) is a Bissau-Guinean professional footballer who plays as a midfielder.
+He represented Portugal internationally at junior levels before switching to Guinea-Bissau at senior level.

 Club career

 On 16 September 2017, Cassamá made his professional debut with Porto B in a 2017–18 LigaPro match against Nacional.
 On the last day of the winter transfer window, 31 January 2019, he was transferred to Ligue 1 club Reims with a contract until the summer of 2022.

 On 23 August 2022, Cassamá joined Cypriot club Omonia on a three-year contract.
+On 26 April 2023, he scored his first goal in the Cypriot Cup semi-finals against Pafos FC, helping his team reach the final, and eventually win the competition.

 International career

-Cassamá was selected for the Guinea-Bissau national team for the 2019 Africa Cup of Nations and made his international debut in the last group stage match against Ghana on 2 July 2019, coming in as a substitute in 64th minute for Burá.
+Cassamá was selected for the Guinea-Bissau national team for the 2019 Africa Cup of Nations and made his international debut in the last group stage match against Ghana on 2 July 2019, coming in as a substitute in the 64th minute for Burá.